RubyMary18/QR-Code-Component/README.md

-# Frontend Mentor - News homepage solution
+# Frontend Mentor - QR Code Component solution

 This is a solution to the [QR Code Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).